Gsingh990/Gen-AI-Starter/README.md

 **Key Capabilities of the Stack:**

 *   **Interactive Chat UI:** A clean, responsive, and user-friendly web interface for interacting with the chatbot.
-*   **Enterprise-Grade Security:** Management of sensitive credentials like API keys using Kubernetes Secrets instead of insecure plaintext configurations.
+*   **Enterprise-Grade Security:** Secure management of sensitive credentials (like API keys) using Azure Key Vault, integrated with AKS via the Secrets Store CSI Driver.
 *   **High Availability & Auto-Scaling:** Ensures the application is resilient and can handle variable loads with Kubernetes liveness/readiness probes and a Horizontal Pod Autoscaler (HPA).
 *   **Monitoring & Observability:** Exposes key application metrics via a `/metrics` endpoint for Prometheus and uses structured logging for easier analysis and debugging.
 *   **Improved Code Quality:** Includes a suite of unit tests for the core application logic, ensuring reliability and maintainability.